All in One Paint for Furniture + Cheap Herringbone Accent

 Can you use Heirloom Traditions Paint in a sprayer?

 Yes!
-You’ll want to thin it out with some water to make it spray to a finish that doesn’t have texture, and to make it spray easier.
+You’ll want to thin it out with some water to make it spray to a finish that doesn’t have texture and to make it spray easier.

 I added about 20% clean water to the Heirloom Traditions Paint and then mixed it really well.
+So I had 15 ounces of paint and added about 3 ounces of water to it.
+And then I mixed it really well.

-Click here to learn more about how to thin paint for a paint sprayer.
+Check out this post to learn more about how to thin paint for a paint sprayer.

 I tested out the spray, and then I sprayed everything…